High Speed Digital Video Cameras

 To get the best performance, the colour camera needs to be used with an ADC if you want to get images approaching those of the mono camera (more on this on my ADC page).
 According to Chris Garry, author of Pipp (Planetary Imaging PreProcessing Program), if you want to use some of these more modern debayer algorithms (not nearest neighbour) then it is essential that the three colour channels are aligned by use of an ADC beforehand.

-My most recent ZWO camera purchase is a mono ASI290MM.
-This is regarded as one the finest planetary imaging camera ZWO have made to date, due to its low read noise, high IR sensitivity, high speed and high pixel count of 2.1MP.
+The ASi290MM is regarded as one the finest planetary imaging cameras ZWO have made to date, due to its low read noise, high IR sensitivity, high speed and it’s high pixel count of 2.1MP.

 The camera was bought with the specific aim of using it for IR imaging of Uranus and Neptune– difficult targets due to their dimness and the fact that you require IR imaging to stand the best chance of seeing detail.
 To image these targets I was previously using my one-shot colour camera, the ASI224MC, with a Baader 610nm longpass IR filter, exploiting its tremendous IR sensitivity for all three colours (yes blue and green let through IR light on this camera).
 I used the camera at very high gain (1000x= a setting of 600 in Firecature) allowing me to use as short an exposure as possible, minimising atmospheric smearing effects but making up for the very high noise in individual frames by gathering many more frames.
 This technique makes the most of the principle that when considering the noise in the total final stack, it is the total accumulated time in the stack that matters not the noise in the individual frames.
 You can increase the gain and reduce the exposure and the increased noise in each frame is exactly compensated for by the commensurate increase in the number of frames due to the shorter exposure time.